-The bill specifies that scholarship students are entitled to transportation to and from the chartered nonpublic schools they attend in the same manner as other students attending nonpublic schools.

-Continuing law requires school districts to provide transportation to nonpublic school students in grades K to 8 who reside in the district and live more than two miles from the school they attend.
+The bill specifies that Educational Choice scholarship students are entitled to transportation to and from the private schools they attend in the manner prescribed under continuing law.
+That law requires school districts to provide transportation to nonpublic school students in grades K to 8 who reside in the district and who live more than two miles from the school they attend.
 Districts may also transport high school students to and from their nonpublic schools.
-A district, however, is not required to transport students of any age to and from a nonpublic school if the direct travel time by school bus from the district school the student would otherwise attend to the nonpublic school is more than 30 minutes.
-42
+A district, however, is not required to transport students of any age to and from a nonpublic school if the direct travel time by school bus, from the district school the student would otherwise attend to the nonpublic school, is more than 30 minutes.
+Districts are eligible for state subsidies for transporting nonpublic school students.47